David Silva crashes Real Sociedad website as ex-Man City star's shock return to Spain confirmed | Goal.com

 His final appearance for the club was Saturday's Champions League quarter-final defeat to Lyon in Lisbon.

-Silva then posted an emotional tribute to City and the fans on Twitter, saying the club "would always be in his heart".
+Upon the announcement, City chairman Khaldoon Al Mubarak described Silva as "a transformational player; a quiet leader who has acted quietly and deliberately and inspired everyone around him, from the youngest academy player to his senior team-mates over the past 10 years."

-Imanol Alguacil's side finished sixth in La Liga last season to qualify for next season's Europa League.
+Silva then posted an emotional tribute to City and their fans on Twitter, saying the club "would always be in his heart".